What Is Behaviorist Theory?

 Cooper et al., 2007, p.
 15

-Behavior analysts (BCBAs/IBAs) are professionals that seek to understand human behavior by examining one’s environment and how to make changes in order to improve the quality of life of individuals, groups and society.
+Professionals knows as behavior analysts (BCBAs/IBAs) strive to understand human behavior by examining the individual’s environment and implementing changes to enhance the quality of life for individuals, groups, and society as a whole.

-There’s a lot to cover, so you make sure to bookmark in case you run out of time!
+There’s a lot to cover, so be sure to bookmark in case you run out of time!

 History of Behaviorism/Behaviorist Theory and Behavior Analysis

-Around the same time, Ivan Pavlov discovered the concept of classical conditioning with his seminal dog experiment.
-Pavlov developed the concept of classical conditioning in which a neutral stimulus could be conditioned to elicit a reflex response in a dog.
+Around the same period, Ivan Pavlov introduced the concept of classical conditioning through his famous dog experiments.
+Pavlov’s work demonstrated that neutral stimuli could become conditioned to elicit reflex responses in animals.

 Respondent Behavior